uwe-app/app/site/index.md

 <p class="center">Beautiful web pages, incredibly fast</p>

-Hypertext is a static site generator with [mdbook][] support designed for people that want to focus on the content; ideal for websites, technical documentation or a quick blog.
+Hypertext is a static site generator with [mdbook][] support designed for people that want to focus on the content; ideal for websites, technical documentation or a blog.

 Use Markdown, HTML and CSS to build your site; add a sprinkle of Javascript if you need it.